Skip to main content

 Initial Impacts on Hormonal Pathways

-The immediate effects of adjuvant treatments on can be varied.
+The immediate effects of adjuvant treatments on hormone production can be varied.
 Some individuals might experience symptoms during therapy, while others notice changes months or even years later.
 This delayed onset often makes it challenging to connect current symptoms to past treatments.
 Understanding the common patterns of disruption can provide clarity.

 • Gonadal Dysfunction ∞ A frequent consequence, particularly with certain chemotherapies and radiation to the pelvic region, is impaired function of the testes or ovaries.
 This can result in reduced production of sex steroids like testosterone, estrogen, and progesterone.